tanby-dynamics/partsbin/README.md

 ## Todos
 ### Core features
 - LiteDB database in a location that can be configured when creating the Docker container
+- Edit parts
+- Front page navigation and drill-down to parts
+- Auto-suggest for `PartType`, `Range`, `PartName`, `PackageType`, `ValueUnit`, `Location`, `Manufacturer`, `Supplier.Name`
+- If `PartNumber` isn't unique, throw up a warning and recommend editing existing part
+- Notes
 - Links to documentation (data sheets etc)
+- Upload documentation
 - Links to suppliers
-- Add images - a mini gallery for each part
+- Upload images - a mini gallery for each part

 ### Stretch goals and features